guardian/language-system/README.md

 If you installed Language System on a machine with the domain name machine.domain.org in the document root of Apache HTTP Server then the correct URL would be http://machine.domain.org/

 Access the URL.
 You should be prompted for a user name and password.
-Enter the default user name 'guest' and the default password 'language' and Submit.
+Enter the default user name 'guest' and the default password 'language' and click on Submit.

 At this point you should see the Language System main index page.